Linux Kernel Development

 $ rustup target add x86_64-unknown-linux-musl

-The static binary will be placved in target/x86_64-unknown-linux-musl/debug/init.
+The static binary will be placated in target/x86_64-unknown-linux-musl/debug/init.
 Running ldd in this file will print statically linked

-and this is what we axctually want.
+and this is what we actually want.
 We can now copy our init executable to $INIT_RAM_FS and rebuild it.

 To avoid using the --target argument with cargo at every build, we can specify the target a .cargo/config.toml file.